yohannd1/dotfiles/README.md

 bash install.sh https $path_to_dotfiles
 ```

-It's still pretty buggy so remember to make your backups before doing
-anything, and it's probably a good idea to run this in a VM anyway.

 ## Folder structure

 * `config`: config files, mostly symlinked to `~` and `~/.config`.

-* `scripts`: executable files, added to PATH via `env.sh`.
+* `desktop`: .desktop files so some apps (mostly browsers) can respect my program choices.

 * `lib`: personal libraries for use with some scripting languages.

 * `patches`: some patches I usually would like to apply on a system.
 I
   currently have no way to automate this.

+* `pkgbuilds`: some pkgbuilds to install packages I use... kinda like a
+    personal AUR I guess

+* `scripts`: executable files, added to PATH via `env.sh`.

+* `share`: other generic resources

 * `.trash`: old files that I don't want to delete right now, but aren't
   being used in the repo.
 Might be unavailable if empty (due to how